Sue: Bob Baker. Why do I know that name?

-Sue: What the ****?
-Is the Doctor being gang raped by Mandrels?
+Sue: Is the Doctor being gang raped by Mandrels?

 The Doctor escapes from Eden, his coat in tatters, and Sue is still giggling when he hooks K9 up to the CET machine.

 Sue: K9 is going to save the day!
-Awww, bless him.
+Aww, bless him.

-Tryst tires to explain his reasons for smuggling the drugs but the Doctor won’t even look at him.
+Tryst tries to explain his reasons for smuggling the drugs, but the Doctor won’t even look at him.

-The episode concludes with the Doctor and Romana preparing to release the CET’s specimens back to their home planets, where they probably become extinct, just as nature intended.
+The episode concludes with the Doctor and Romana preparing to return the CET’s specimens to their home planets, where they’ll probably become extinct, just as nature intended.